Philanatidae/ODDL/README.md

-# DDL
+# ODDL
-DDL is an open-source C parser/writer for the [Open Data Description Language](https://openddl.org/) (OpenDDL) file format.
+ODDL is an open-source C parser/writer for the [Open Data Description Language](https://openddl.org/) (OpenDDL) file format.

 This library is currently a work-in-progress.